Phoenix Convention Center: Facilities

 The Convention Center consists of three buildings.
 The North and West buildings are connected by a lower level 502500 sqft exhibit hall and a skyway bridge.
 Between them, they have 81 meeting rooms and two large ballrooms.
 The stand-alone South building has a 143300 sqft exhibit space, 18 meeting rooms, and a 28000 sqft ballroom.
 Third Street between the North and West Buildings can be used as an 80000 sqft outdoor event space.

+Musical concerts

+Several concerts by well known national and international acts took place at the Civic Plaza from 1973 to 1998, including Chile's La Ley, Puerto Rico's former Menudo members El Reencuentro, Santana, Marilyn Manson, Fleetwood Mac, Deep Purple, The Offspring, Mötley Crüe, Tool and others.